 Weather is arguably a deck’s most formidable enemy.
 Decks are always at the mercy of nature’s elements as seasons change.
 Rain, excess heat and snow can still cause problems for decks, despite new, modern construction techniques.
 Therefore, it is always wise to keep regularly checking and correcting any issues your deck may present.

 Traumatic Brain Injuries (TBI)

 Head injuries can be severe and sometimes life-threatening.
 During a deck collapse, a falling object or a trip and fall accident can cause a person to hit their head.
 A massive blow to the head area can cause TBI.
 People experiencing brain injuries are likely to suffer from memory loss, concussions, and contusions.
 In more severe situations traumatic brain injury can cause death.

 Puncture wounds are likely to happen during a deck collapse.
 Frequently, puncture wounds need immediate medical assistance to prevent further complications.
 Depending on the severity of the injury, a person could require surgery and an extended period of recovery time.

 Unfortunately, during a deck collapse accident, people are completely exposed and at risk of sustaining injuries.
 For instance, broken bones are a typical example of the type of injuries a person can sustain during a deck collapse.
 As a result of a bone fracture, a person can experience a great deal of pain and discomfort.
 Depending on the circumstances surrounding your accident, you may need medical assistance and prolonged recovery time.

-Philadelphia Personal Injury Lawyers Handling Deck Collapse Lawsuits
+Our Pennsylvania Personal Injury Lawyers Handle Deck Collapse Lawsuits